Static Single Assignment

 last = slast;

-You might want to compile and test the modified code smtoh0.cat this point.
+You might want to compile and test the modified code (toh2.c toh2.txt) at this point.
 It should give output identical to the original code.

-The next step is to remove if blocks by adding the if condition to each assignment withing the block.
-For example, consider the program block that move the top of A to stack B:
+The next step is to replace the if blocks with an if condition for each assignment within the block.
+For example, consider the program block that moves the top of A to stack B:

 }